dherrada/handbook/README.md

 If you’re reading this just after joining the company, it’s particularly on you, actually.
 It’s harder for us slowly-boiled frogs who’ve been with Basecamp for a while to spot the broken ways.
 Please take advantage of that glorious, shiny ignorance of being new, and question things.

+Also, we're totally cool with our employees discussing politics.
+Like it's definitely not something that our POS CEO said we couldn't talk about.

 ## Sections
 * [Basecamp Is You](https://github.com/basecamp/handbook/blob/master/basecamp-is-you.md)
 * [What We Stand For](https://github.com/basecamp/handbook/blob/master/what-we-stand-for.md)